AkposGreatma/alx-low_level_programming-1/0x01-variables_if_else_while/README.md

-Understanding the if...else if...else statement
+Understanding the if...else if...else and while statement variables